“This is One Epic Vietnam Motorbike Itinerary”

 First stop, Can Tho.
 Instead of going north on this Vietnam motorbike itinerary, we make a small detour south.

 Can Tho is a few hours ride south of Ho Chi Minh City.
-It is home to the iconic Can Tho Floating Market and the huge Meekong Delta.
-This is where the mighty Meekong River meets the sea, spanning an area of 39,000 square kilometers.
+It is home to the iconic Can Tho Floating Market and the huge Mekong Delta.
+This is where the mighty Mekong River meets the sea, spanning an area of 39,000 square kilometers.

-Riding south to Can Tho uses one of the country’s busiest highways can be a scary first leg.
-Be sure to leave early in the morning as riding at night gets dangerous due to the amount of trucks on the road.
+Riding south to Can Tho uses one of the busiest highways in Vietnam called the AH1.
+It can be a scary first ride in the country.
+Be sure to leave early in the morning as riding at night gets dangerous due to the number of trucks on the road.

-Pho Quoc is located about 2hrs off the south west coast of Vietnam.
+Pho Quoc Island is located about 2hrs off the south-west coast of Vietnam.
 This island is a throwback to Vietnam’s earlier days.
 Dirt roads circle the island with undeveloped beaches dotting the coast.
 It also has one of the best beaches in Southeast Asia, a stunning stretch of white sand called Sao Beach,

 Discover small fishing villages or do a scuba diving day trip.
 Add Phu Quoc Island to your Vietnam motorbike itinerary for a unique destination that many other travelers are sure to miss.

 Cat Thein National Park is my preferred first stop north of Ho Chi Minh City.
-The alternative is to head to Mui Ne however the road is heavy with trucks.
+The alternative route is to head to Mui Ne, however, that road has lots of trucks.

-On the way to Cat Thien National Park you’ll ride back roads for hours through small villages.
+On the way to Cat Thien National Park, you’ll ride back roads for hours through small villages.
 Once you reach the park entrance take the ferry across the river and spend a night out in the jungle.
 This is one of my favorite things about motorbiking Vietnam, staying in places you’d never otherwise consider.

 You might be familiar with Dalat from the coffee bean stores scattered throughout Hanoi and Ho Chi Minh City.
 Dalat is located in Vietnam’s southern highlands.
 It is home to many of Vietnam’s coffee fields and fruit plantations.

-Dalat is popular for its French style Chateu buildings which are perched up on the mountain side.
-Enjoy the slow lifestyle and the cool mountain weather, and explore the town with this Dalat City Guide.
+Dalat is popular with local Vietnamese tourists for its French-style Chateau buildings and the large scenic lake in the center of town.
+Enjoy the slow lifestyle, the cool mountain weather, and explore the town with this Dalat City Guide.
 It is a nice change from the hot and humid coastal cities.

-Nha Trang is one Vietnam’s larger coastal cities, and a must stop destination if motorbiking Vietnam.
+Nha Trang is one of Vietnam’s larger coastal cities, and a must stop destination if motorbiking Vietnam.
 The city was formerly a US Army Base during the Vietnam War.
 While many travelers visit the Vinapearl theme park, there are more authentic attractions such as the old war barracks and local art galleries.

 Located 50km north of Nha Trang is the Ninh Hoa Salt Fields.
 This was featured as the cover for Lonely Planet’s 2012 Vietnam guide.
-To experience the Ninh Hoa salt fields you’ll have to be on your motorbike heading out of Nha Trang by 4am..
+To visit the Ninh Hoa salt fields you’ll have to be on your motorbike heading out of Nha Trang by 4am.
 Work here finishes shortly after the sun comes up.
 Arrive late and it’ll be a lifeless salt flat.

-Hoi An is an idyllic town in central Vietnam.
-Chinese style shop houses line the river banks while locals go around the small streets by bicycle.
+The ancient town of Hoi An is an idyllic spot in central Vietnam.
+Chinese style shophouses line the river banks while locals go around the small streets by bicycle.
 Head down to the Thu Bon River at night where you can get dinner and a beer on a junk boat.
 Did I mention it is also cheap?

 Hoi An is also famously known for its clothing production.
 With plenty of tailors begging for your attention as you walk the streets you’re sure to get sucked in.
 Pick up a custom screen printed t-shirt here as a trip souvenir for as little as USD 5 per piece.
 I still have mine!

-Honestly the views from this road are stunning, even more so when you ride at sunset like I did.
+The views from the Hai Van Pass are stunning, even more so when you ride at sunset as I did.
 This 21 km winding road only requires an hour or so to conquer.
-It will form part of your longer day’s ride from Hoi An or Danang to Hue.
+It will form part of your long day’s ride from Hoi An or Danang to Hue.
 Some people even ride it back and forth a few times in one day to make the most of it!

 There are no overnight stops here unless your motorbike breaks down.

 Hue is one of the most cultural cities I’ve experienced while motorbiking Vietnam.
-It is a city which combines history over many centuries.
+It is a city which combines layers of history over many centuries.